ubco-W2022T2-data301/project-group-group59/README.md

 ## Describe your topic/interest in about 150-200 words

 Collectively we have similar interests in using this data set, such that we both want to discover how the chemical contaminates effect the environment and contribute to the climate crisis in that area.
-Separately Aksay plans to determine if different nitrogenous oxides correlate to the production of acid rain or if there is any correlation at all.
+Separately Aksay plans to examine nitrogenous oxides due to his interest in the production of acid rain and the trends around it.
 Furthermore, Brianna specifically is looking at if there is any parasitic regression between the different variables and to see if there is any correlation or not.
 Together we plan to take all the information collected from our separate analyses to determine if this affects the progression of the climate crisis in that area.

 ## Describe your dataset in about 150-200 words